 ‘It's intolerable to be stopped by a frame's edge’

-In order to build the layers of surface in my paintings I had to forget to be an artist.
-I abandoned brushes & began using carpenter’s tools; scrapers, chisels, grout & floor brushes.
-My mind dwells on concrete walls, metal & faded posters; the remnants of a party under a public bridge, or a kid’s brazen scrawl on a public wall.
+In order to build the layers of surface in my paintings I forget to be an artist.
+I abandon brushes & use carpenter’s tools; scrapers, chisels, grout & floor brushes.
+My mind dwells on concrete walls, metal & faded posters; the remnants of a party under a public bridge or a kid’s brazen scrawl on a public wall.
 As a consequence, the construction of each painting develops using destructive techniques.
-Surfaces are assembled layer by layer, then dismantled, creating planes of unintended colour & shape relationship.
+Surfaces are assembled layer by layer, then dismantled, creating planes of unintended color & shape relationship.
 My technique renders the familiar outline into abstraction; a break down of forms.
-The quiet segments within some works, allows the mind to rest & wander into the chaos of an adjacent texture.
-Each painting feels like it extends beyond the four sides of its frame; I want the viewer to be immersed in that possibility; the possibility of its ‘reality’.
+The quiet segments within some works allows the mind to rest & wander into the chaos of an adjacent texture.
+Each painting feels like it extends beyond the four sides of its frame The viewer should be immersed in that possibility; the possibility of ‘reality’.

 It frustrates yet excites me to make pieces in this frenetic manner.
-Every ‘accident’ enthralls me.
+Every accident enthralls me.
 My paintings have taken on their own abstract expressionistic language.
 Each piece must be brought to the brink of uselessness before I can pull it back to make it ‘work’.
 All rules are broken.
-This frustration, excitement & challenge are integral to each of my compositions.
+This frustration, excitement & challenge are integral to each composition.